iamCeliatw/Taipei-day-trip-website/README.md

 # Taipei-day-trip-website

-Taipei Day Trip is a E-commerce Website,provide over 50 torist spot can reserved.
+Taipei Day Trip is an e-commerce website that offers over 50 travel destinations for users to choose from.
+It provides services for users to book multiple attractions and make online payments.

 Test Account:
 | Account | Password |